Executive search: Executive search firms

 An executive search firm is a type of professional service firm that specializes in recruiting executives and other senior personnel for their client companies in various industries.
 Executive search agents/professionals typically have a wide range of personal contacts in their industry or field of specialty; detailed, specific knowledge of the area; and typically operate at the most senior level of executive positions.
 Executive search professionals are also involved throughout the hiring process, conducting detailed interviews and presenting candidates to clients selectively, when they feel the candidate meets all stated requirements and would fit into the culture of the hiring firm.
 Executive search firms typically have long-lasting relationships with clients spanning many years, and in such cases the suitability of candidates is paramount.
-It is also important that such firms operate with a high level of professionalism and confidentiality.

 When corporate entities elect to use an outside executive search firm, it is usually because they lack the internal research resources, professional networks, or evaluative skills to properly recruit for themselves.
 Using an outside firm also allows the corporate entity the freedom of recruiting from competitors without doing so directly, and the ability to choose among candidates that would not be available through internal or passive sourcing methodologies.
 Executive search firms are national and international.
 Many specialize in a particular business industry sector.
 The contractual relationship between client and executive search firm falls into two broad categories: contingent and retained.
 Contingent recruiters are paid only upon the successful completion of the "search assignment."
 Retained recruiters are paid for the process, typically earning a recruiting fee in three stages based on the anticipated compensation of the executive.

 In 1959 the Association of Executive Search and Leadership Consultants (AESC) emerged to set the standards of quality and ethics for the executive search consulting trade.
 AESC Members range in size from large global firms and networks to boutique firms spanning more than 70 countries.

+Types of executive search

 Retained search

-High-end executive search firms get a retainer (up-front fee) to perform a specific search for a corporate officer or other senior executive position.
-Retained recruiters work for the organizations who are their clients, not for job candidates seeking employment, in some countries, such as the UK, recruiters are not legally permitted to charge candidates.
+High-end executive search firms often charge a retainer to perform a search for a corporate officer or other senior executive position.
+Retained recruiters work for the organizations that are their clients, not for job candidates seeking employment.
+In some countries, such as the UK, recruiters are not legally permitted to charge candidates.